 Breaking Barriers: The best of Jacqueline

 Jacqueline was, perhaps, the toughest woman to ever step foot in the ring.
-Unafraid to stand up to women, or men for that matter, in the squared circle, the tenacious Diva had no problem breaking down both opponents and barriers.
+Unafraid to stand up to women, or men for that matter, the tenacious Diva had no problem breaking down both opponents and barriers.

 After first honing her craft in the Memphis territory, Jacqueline made a big splash on the national scene in WCW in 1997.
 Those that expected the unimposing female to be the demure type were in for a shock when she teamed up with the devious Taskmaster, Kevin Sullivan.
 The pairing was perfect as Sullivan tossed his hapless foes to the arena floor where Jacqueline scooped them up and viciously slammed them down.